Sarthak-Nigam/Netflix-Dashboard/README.md

 <h2>Visualizations</h2>
 The dashboard includes the following key visualizations:

-Genre Popularity: Bar chart showing the most popular genres over time.  <br>
+1. Genre Popularity: Bar chart showing the most popular genres over time.  <br>
-Content Distribution: Pie charts to visualize the distribution of content types.  <br>
+2. Content Distribution: Pie charts to visualize the distribution of content types.  <br>
-Viewership Trends: Line chart tracking the number of viewers by year or genre.  <br>
+3. Viewership Trends: Line chart tracking the number of viewers by year or genre.  <br>
-Top Titles: A list of the top-performing Netflix titles.
+4. Top Titles: A list of the top-performing Netflix titles.

-### Future Work
+<h2>Future Work</h2>
 Adding more advanced filtering and customization options.  <br>
 Integrating additional datasets for deeper analysis.  <br>
 Including more KPIs to measure Netflix's content performance.  <br>

-### Contributing
+<h2>Contributing</h2>
 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you'd like to suggest improvements or new features.

-### License
+<h2>License</h2>
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-### Connect with Me
+<h2>Connect with Me</h2>
 Feel free to reach out for questions, feedback, or collaboration opportunities!

 GitHub: https://github.com/Sarthak-Nigam/  <br>